albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/rally/eq5.png" alt="Equation 3." class="center">
 {: refdef}

 where $$/theta$$ is the upper bound of the 95% confidence interval of the time series.
-It's a lot of math, I know but we aren't yet discussing the model yet which is more intense (and fun!).
+It's a lot of math, I know (same girl I can relate) but we aren't yet discussing the model yet which is more intense (and fun!).

 Upon normalization, here is the result: